Skip to main content

 Vanessa Southworth, Winona Health Community HUB Director

-In addition to the funds directed by the three community foundations, The Taylor Family Farms Foundation will also hold an open grant round.
+In addition to the funds directed by the three community foundations, The Taylor Family Farms Foundation will also hold open grant rounds.

 More Stories